-In the black community it’s a common misconception that our melanin infused skin completely eliminates the need for sunscreen as protection.
-Yes, our melanin does protect from some UV rays, but we actually do need to wear sunscreen too.
+In the black community it’s a common misconception that our melanin-infused skin completely eliminates the need for sunscreen as protection.
+Yes, darker skin does protect from some UV rays, but we actually do need to wear sunscreen too.

 Skin cancer and aging lines don’t discriminate.
 Every skin tone on earth is at risk of being dried out, aged and burnt by the sun.
 It’s not too late to properly take care of your melanin.

 This alone is good enough reason to buy sunscreen for your melanin.
-Skin cancer effects both light skin tones and dark.
-Your natural skin protectant blocks UV light up to SPF 13.
+Skin cancer effects both lighter skin and darker skin tones.
+Your skin protectant blocks UV light up to SPF 13.
 This isn’t as strong as the sunscreen (SPF 30 is recommended) which is created for skin protection.

 That means cancer can and will develop in your skin, if not properly protected.
 Studies also show that we are more likely to die from skin cancer than those with lighter skin.
 Melanated people are simply more likely to die from skin cancer because we aren’t looking for the signs and don’t take the necessary precautions to prevent skin cancers.

 You can find important information on skin cancer and melanin on Health Care’s website.

 UV exposure is one of the major causes of skin cancer.
 And while we might have twice as much protection as Caucasians thanks to our melanin, research shows that black folks are among the most vulnerable populations.

 Part of the reason for this is the widespread belief that we don’t need sunscreen.
 Because of this belief, most of us don’t even look out for signs of skin damage until it’s too late.